Did you know there is a proper dress code for jet skiing? Sure, a swimsuit is fine but it’s not everything you need.

-You should only buy Coast Guard Approved life jackets that are designed for Jet Skis.
+You should only buy Coast Guard Approved life jackets that are designed for jet skiing.

-The life jacket I like is the O’Neill Wake Waterski Men’s Superlite USCG Vest.
+The life jacket I like is the O’Neill Men’s Superlite USCG Life Vest (Amazon Link Ad).
 The biggest reason why I like it is that it has the place to hook your safety lanyard to on the bottom left (bottom right in picture).
 You have to hook the key to your life jacket in case you fall off the engine will shut off.
-Many life jackets don’t have this hook, so you have to wrap it around itself – its just easier to have the hook.
+Many life jackets don’t have this hook, so you have to wrap it around itself – it’s just easier to have the hook.